craftingforchrist/guides/docs/servers/mixed/map-making/map-submission-policy.md

 :::info

-Test your map thoroughly before submission to ensure it works as intended with the gameplay mechanics.
+If you are interested in creating your own `map.xml`, you can find detailed guidance and examples in the official PGM documentation - https://pgm.dev/docs/modules/introduction.

+While we do not require you to make your own XML file—our team can assist with this step.

+*Please note: That maps submitted without a completed `map.xml` will take longer to become available for testing if approved, as additional setup will be needed before they can be added to the map pool.*

 :::

 ## 3. Quality and Design Standards
 Maps should be well-designed, balanced, and fun to play.

-Avoid overly repetitive or generic themes.
+* Avoid overly repetitive or generic themes.
 Strive for creativity and uniqueness in both layout and aesthetics.

-Ensure both sides of the map are symmetrical and fair for all teams in team-based modes.
+* Ensure both sides of the map are symmetrical and fair for all teams in team-based modes.

-Focus on gameplay experience: Provide enough space for PvP, cover for ranged combat, and clear objectives.
+* Focus on gameplay experience: Provide enough space for PvP, cover for ranged combat, and clear objectives.

-Avoid overly complex or confusing layouts that could frustrate players or disrupt the flow of the game.
+* Avoid overly complex or confusing layouts that could frustrate players or disrupt the flow of the game.

-Maps that do not meet these standards will be returned for revision or rejected.
+**Maps that do not meet these standards will be returned for revision or rejected.**

 ## 4. Feedback and Updates
 Be open to feedback from the community and server staff.